lewy054/Sort-Visualization/Readme.md

 Download this repository, install dependencies from requirements.txt and run main.py

 ## Known issues
-- Cannot close program if sorting is not completed
+- Cannot close program if sorting is not completed(thread problem)
 - There is no button to return to the menu from the sorting screen